Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Results and discussion

 To avoid making any assumptions on the shape of the carrier distribution, we can calculate the $\mathrm{\sigma^2}$ of the distribution by calculating the variance using a discrete variable approach:

-where $x_i$ corresponds to each pixel in the image, $f_i$ is the intensity value in that pixel and $\mu$ the expected value for x.
+where $I$ is the total intensity (sum of all the pixel intensities), $x_i$ corresponds to the position of each pixel, $f_i$ is the intensity value in that pixel and $\mu$ the expected value for x.
 In contrast to the Gaussian method, the discrete variable approach consistently recovers a comparable evolution for $\Delta \sigma^2$ across all excitation powers (Figure \ref{fig4}b).
 Figure \ref{fig4}c summarizes the differences in the extracted diffusivity for both methods (see linear fits in Figure \ref{fig4}a and b and methods section for details).
 While Gaussian fits yield progressively smaller diffusivities at higher powers, the discrete variable method shows diffusivity values stable around 4 $\mathrm{cm^2/s}$.
 This value is comparable to previous reports on TMDCs \cite{goodman_substrate-dependent_2020}\cite{cordovilla_leon_exciton_2018}.
-Our results demonstrate the inadequacy of standard Gaussian fitting under anomalous diffusion conditions and validates the discrete variable approach as a more robust and consistent alternative.
+Our results validate the discrete variable approach as a more robust and consistent alternative to the more conventional Gaussian fitting.